Yomguithereal/colifrapy/README.md

 The logger is the outputting class of colifrapy.
 It should be loaded with some strings by the settings.
 If no strings are given, the logger will just output normally the argument string you give it.

-The logger accepts six levels :
+The logger accepts five levels :

 	INFO (green output)
 	VERBOSE (cyan output)
 	DEBUG (blue output)
 	WARNING (yellow ouput)
-	ERROR (red output)
-	FATAL (purple output) --> will throw an exception for you to catch or not
+	ERROR (red output) --> will throw an exception for you to catch or not

 By default, if no level is specified for a message, DEBUG will always be taken.